xayanide/rbxclistrap/README.md

 ### Installation

-1. **Download the Source Code**
+1. **Download the source code.
+Extract the archive if necessary.**
+2. **Navigate to the directory of the source code**

-2. **Install Dependencies**
+3. **Install dependencies**
    - Open a terminal in the downloaded source code directory and run:
      ```bash
      npm install
      ```

-3. **Run the Application: RobloxPlayer**
+### Running Application
+> [!NOTE]
-   - Make sure to run it once to set the registry items required for protocols.
+> Navigate to the directory of rbxclistrap then run either type of applications at least once to set the registry keys required to support URIs and protocols.

-   Choose either method of running.
+- **Running RobloxPlayer**
+    > Choose among the methods to run the RobloxPlayer.

+    - Start application by running file:
+      `run-player.bat`
-   - Start application by running:
+    - Start application by running in terminal:
       ```bash
       npm run start:player
       ```
-   - Start application by running:
-      `run-player.bat`

-4. **Run the Application: RobloxStudio**
-   - Make sure to run it once to set the registry items required for protocols.
-   Choose either method of running.
-   - Start application by running:
+    - Start application by running in terminal:
       ```bash
+      node launchBootstrapper.js WindowsPlayer
+      ```
+    - Start application by running in terminal (WindowsPlayer by default):
+      ```bash
+      node launchPlayerMainMenu.js
+      ```
+      Type 5 and press enter key.
+    - Start application by running in terminal:
+      ```bash
+      node launchPlayerMainMenu.js WindowsPlayer
+      ```
+      Type 5 and press enter key.

+- **Running RobloxStudio**
+    > Choose among the methods to run the RobloxStudio.

+    - Start application by running file:
+      `run-studio.bat`
+    - Start application by running in terminal:
+      ```bash
       npm run start:studio
       ```
+    - Start application by running in terminal:
+      ```bash
+      node launchBootstrapper.js WindowsStudio64
+      ```
-   - Start application by running:
+    - Start application by running in terminal:
-      `run-studio.bat`

-5. **Protocols support**
+      ```bash
+      node launchStudioMainMenu.js WindowsStudio64
+      ```
+      Type 5 and press enter key.

+> [!TIP]
-   - Once you have ran either application at least once.
+> Once you have ran either application at least once.
 Registry items related to protocols will be set.
 That allows you to run  RobloxPlayer and RobloxStudio from the browser and other sources through native Roblox deeplinks.
 The bootstrapper will be executed first before the binary.

 ## FAQ